jneidel/git-intro/slideshow.md

 # git reset --hard

-Reset repo to given commit id
+Reset repo to a given commit id.

 Get the id of the commit you want to reset to via `git log`.